MX-Futhark/geoguessr-docs/rivers-of-france/README.md

 **How to locate**: How to find and scan the river on Google Maps.
 This normally involves finding where it flows into the sea or another river then scanning upstream, since it is much more difficult to find a tiny stream at the source then following it downstream.
 However, there are exceptions to this rule.
 Also, be careful not to branch towards a tributary river by accident: some of them appear wider than the main stream on the map where they meet, which can trip you up when scanning upstream.

-**Communes**: An collapsible list of communes named after the river, with the total amount between parentheses.
+**Communes**: A collapsible list of communes named after the river, with the total amount between parentheses.
 The communes are categorized by departments, sorted by amount of relevant communes.
 You are not expected to memorize the communes (not that I am forbiding you from trying), but they are provided for the sake of completeness.

 ## The List